asmith26/asmith26.github.io/_posts/2017-12-14-NeurIPS_2017_Summary_and_Highlights.md

 Yael Niv delivered a talk with a more neuroscience focus on [Learning State Representations](https://www.youtube.com/watch?v=SHflZTvXp24).
 She asked the question how do we learn from relatively little experience.
 I found some of the experiments conducted very fascinating.

 Finally, Yee Whye Teh presented [On Bayesian Deep Learning and Deep Bayesian Learning](https://www.youtube.com/watch?v=9saauSBgmcQ).
-Bayesian techniques was a big theme at NIPS, particularly methods for helping us to better reason about uncertainty and learn more efficiently from smaller datasets.
+Bayesian techniques was a big theme at NeurIPS, particularly methods for helping us to better reason about uncertainty and learn more efficiently from smaller datasets.

 ![](/assets/img/posts/2017-12-14-NeurIPS_2017_Summary_and_Highlights/bayesian_and_deep_learning.png)
 *Great slide from Yee Whye Teh keynote [On Bayesian Deep Learning and Deep Bayesian Learning](https://www.youtube.com/watch?v=9saauSBgmcQ), comparing techniques from the two approaches.*